 - The bill expenses or reference-based costs are allocated to clusters based on the region to which the cluster belongs.

-- Ability to carry out workload planning with VMware Cloud on AWS as the destination cloud using the new calculated base rates, based on your bills.
+- Ability to carry out workload planning with Azure VMware Solution/Google Cloud VMware Engine/Oracle Cloud VMware Solution as the destination cloud using the new calculated base rates, based on your bills.

 - For reference-based costing, we consider the Host as Production host and host type as On Demand and get the base rates for cost Allocation.
 Even if the host type is Subscription based, we still do costing treating it as On Demand Host Type.